Five Below (NASDAQ:FIVE) Issues Q3 2022 Earnings Guidance

 Wall Street Analyst Weigh In

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Canada Pension Plan Investment Board raised its position in shares of Five Below by 93.0% in the first quarter.
-Canada Pension Plan Investment Board now owns 193 shares of the specialty retailer’s stock valued at $31,000 after purchasing an additional 93 shares during the period.
-Raymond James Financial Services Advisors Inc. increased its holdings in Five Below by 2.7% during the 1st quarter.
-Raymond James Financial Services Advisors Inc. now owns 4,482 shares of the specialty retailer’s stock worth $710,000 after acquiring an additional 119 shares during the period.
-Covestor Ltd increased its holdings in Five Below by 108.6% during the 1st quarter.
-Covestor Ltd now owns 582 shares of the specialty retailer’s stock worth $92,000 after acquiring an additional 303 shares during the period.
-Beacon Pointe Advisors LLC increased its holdings in Five Below by 31.8% during the 1st quarter.
-Beacon Pointe Advisors LLC now owns 1,657 shares of the specialty retailer’s stock worth $262,000 after acquiring an additional 400 shares during the period.
-Finally, BNP Paribas Arbitrage SA increased its holdings in Five Below by 9.7% during the 1st quarter.
-BNP Paribas Arbitrage SA now owns 6,275 shares of the specialty retailer’s stock worth $994,000 after acquiring an additional 555 shares during the period.
+A number of hedge funds have recently added to or reduced their stakes in FIVE.
+Canada Pension Plan Investment Board raised its holdings in Five Below by 93.0% in the 1st quarter.
+Canada Pension Plan Investment Board now owns 193 shares of the specialty retailer’s stock worth $31,000 after acquiring an additional 93 shares during the last quarter.
+Covestor Ltd raised its stake in Five Below by 108.6% during the 1st quarter.
+Covestor Ltd now owns 582 shares of the specialty retailer’s stock valued at $92,000 after buying an additional 303 shares during the last quarter.
+Private Advisor Group LLC purchased a new stake in Five Below during the 1st quarter valued at $209,000.
+Creative Planning raised its stake in Five Below by 54.0% during the 2nd quarter.
+Creative Planning now owns 2,165 shares of the specialty retailer’s stock valued at $246,000 after buying an additional 759 shares during the last quarter.
+Finally, Healthcare of Ontario Pension Plan Trust Fund raised its stake in Five Below by 793.1% during the 1st quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 1,563 shares of the specialty retailer’s stock valued at $248,000 after buying an additional 1,388 shares during the last quarter.
 96.51% of the stock is currently owned by hedge funds and other institutional investors.

 About Five Below